+The partnership continued throughout the Cold War and has only strengthened since the “Global War on Terror” kicked off in the early 2000s.
 Edward Snowden brought renewed focus to the Five Eyes surveillance alliance in 2013 when he exposed the surveillance activities of the US government and its allies.

-According to Wikipedia, these are the different “5 Eyes” surveillance agencies working together to collect and record your activities:
+Below are the different “5 Eyes” surveillance agencies working together to collect and record your activities:

 It is no surprise that some of the Five Eyes countries listed above are also the worst abusers of online privacy:

-The 14 Eyes surveillance countries include all of the previous Nine Eyes countries plus:
+The 14 Eyes surveillance countries include:

 As before, the original surveillance agreement was extended to these other countries.
 The official name of this group of countries is referred to as SIGINT Seniors Europe (SSEUR).